mendix/docs/content/en/docs/refguide/modeling/application-logic/workflows/_index.md

 ## 7 Workflow Commons Module

 The [Workflow Commons](/appstore/modules/workflow-commons/) module is a workflow specific module that has preconfigured page templates, pages, dashboards, etc. It can save you a lot of time during development.
-You can either download it from the Marketplace or use one of the app templates when creating a new app in the Mendix Portal.
+You can either download it from the Marketplace or use one of the app templates when creating a new app in [Apps](https://sprintr.home.mendix.com/).
 These templates already contain the **Workflows Commons** module.

 For more information on how to configure the **Workflow Commons** in an existing app, see [Adding a Workflow to an Existing App with Workflow Commons](/refguide/workflow-setting-up-app/).